Nickelodeon Kart Racers 2: Grand Prix: Development

 Nickelodeon Kart Racers 2: Grand Prix was leaked by Target on June 10, 2020, and was announced on June 11, 2020.
 A trailer for the game was released the same day as its announcement.
 A simplified mobile version developed by Kung Fu Factory was released on February 24, 2022 under the name Nickelodeon Kart Racers.
 Unlike the console versions, it incorporates free-to-play elements and utilizes motion and touch controls.

 Reception

-Nickelodeon Kart Racers 2: Grand Prix received "mixed or average" reviews according to review aggregator Metacritic, though scores were consistently higher than those of its predecessor.
+Nickelodeon Kart Racers 2: Grand Prix received "mixed or average" reviews according to review aggregator website Metacritic, though scores were consistently higher than those of its predecessor.
 Nintendo Life called it "everything the original game should have been" and stated that it "will appeal far more to Nickelodeon fans new and old."
 However, they criticized the lack of voice acting.